NPF For Legislators

 A 2020 NPF survey found that 65.4% of people with psoriatic disease could not afford their treatment without copay assistance.
 This is because deductibles and out-of-pocket maximums are high and difficult for many to afford year after year.

-• Ensure that copay assistance is counted towards a patient’s cost-sharing obligations, like their deductible and out-of-pocket maximum
+• Ensure that copay assistance is counted towards a patient’s cost-sharing obligations, including their deductible and out-of-pocket maximum

 • Close the “essential health benefit loophole” which would prevent similar schemes in the future

-The NPF encourages House Representatives to cosponsor HR 830, the HELP Copays Act, and Senators to introduce the bill in the Senate.
+The NPF encourages legislators to cosponsor HR 830/S 1375, the HELP Copays Act.

 Duplication, rebroadcast, republication, or other use of content appearing on this website is prohibited without written permission of the National Psoriasis Foundation (NPF).